- Ependymoma

 Ryan underwent two rounds of chemotherapy, followed by 33 proton radiation treatments.
 Ryan’s mom says that the strength he showed during his cancer treatment is an inspiration to his family and friends.

-Now 16 1/2 years old, Ryan is finishing his junior year of high school.
+Today, Ryan is finishing his senior year of high school and just comitted to the University of North Carolina Charlotte, where he will major in communications and journalism.
 He is on the track team and part of the percussion section in the football band.
-Ryan has a part-time job and in his free time likes to get on the Xbox with his friends.
-He is busy looking at colleges and enjoys visits to Florida to see his older sisters.
+Ryan has a part-time job, enjoys visits to Florida to see his older sisters, and in his free time likes to get on the Xbox with his friends.
+He's also a big Philadlephia Flyers hockey fan!

 Information provided by Trish Cartafalsa, Ryan's mom